fib-app

 };

-This is a standard orm definition, and other functions of orm can also be used, such as type checking, events, etc.
+This is a standard ORM definition, and you can also use other ORM functions, such as type checking, events, etc.

 API data format

-For POST and PUT requests, the body of the request must be in JSON format, and the Content-Type of the HTTP header needs to be set to application/json.
+For POST and PUT requests, the request body must be in JSON format, and the Content-Type of the HTTP header needs to be set to application/json.

 1